alewieland/svm-projections/README.md

 ```

 The backend writes each created bet to BigQuery.
 Ensure a dataset named `svm`
 and a table `bets` exist in your project so that writes succeed.
+Projection
+data is served from the table `svm.projections` and can be queried via
+`GET /projections/{sheet_name}`.